 [1 Corinthians 9:27]

 Fitness: For most of human history people really haven’t needed to deliberately exercise to stay healthy.
 The Apostle Paul was a manual laborer.
-In his time, the vast majority of people not only worked with their hand, but everything was done by hand.
+In his time, the vast majority of people not only worked with their hand, but everything humans needed to do to stay alive was done by hand.
 It’s only in our modern times that we need to go out of our way to physically exercise.
 Only 5% of American adults are physically active for at least 30 minutes a day, and only 20% of kids.
 The body needs constant stretching, strength training and cardio fitness.
-So while there really isn’t anything known as ancient Christian exercise, calisthenics has been around since the founding of the Church.
+So while there really isn’t anything known as ancient Christian exercise, Greco-Roman gymnastics was well established before the founding of the Church.
 We will show you some simple exercises and explain how they relate to all the other practices we do.

 Your Body and the Body of Christ

 Ultimately, this is about you, your body, and God.
-This program is meant to be done in cooperation with your local church.
-We can tell you the exercises, the theology, and the science, but ultimately you need the Church to pull this off.
+Ideally, program is meant to be done in cooperation with your local church.
+We can tell you the exercises, and the science, but ultimately you need the Church and God to pull this off.

 So please explore these links below and come to PraXis with us.